binary-butterfly/formifly/README.md

   its siblings.
 - `lessOrEqualToSibling(key: String|Number, msg: [String])` Enforce this fields value to be less than or equal to the value of one of its siblings.
+- `oneOfArrayFieldValues(key: String|Number, checkFn: [function], msg: [String])` Enforce this field's value to be included within an array field or check this fields value against the values included in an array field with a custom function
+- `oneOfArraySiblingFieldValues(key: String|Number, checkFn: [function], msg: [String])` Enforce this field's value to be included within a sibling array field or check this fields value against the values included in a sibling array field with a custom function
 - `alwaysFalse(msg: [String])` Make the validation always return false.
 This may be useful when building more complex dependent validators.
 - `getDefaultValue()` Return the field's default value.
 - `getPropType()` Returns the validator represented as PropTypes